joonaskuisma/robotframework-dependencysolver/README.md

 - [Contributing](#contributing)

 ## Introduction

+A Robot Framework prerunmodifier for interdependent test cases execution.

 Ideally tests are independent, but when tests depend on earlier tests, [DependencyLibrary](https://github.com/mentalisttraceur/robotframework-dependencylibrary) makes it easy to explicitly declare these dependencies and have tests that depend on each other do the right thing.